aaronzguan/Autonomous-Bin-Picking/README.md

-# RLBench Simulation for Autonomous Empty Container
+# RLBench Simulation for Autonomous Bin Picking

 ## Description
-The goal for this project is to move objects between containers.
+The goal for this project is to move objects between containers for bin picking.
 Specifically, the forward task is to move objects from the middle container to containers on the side, and the reset task is to move objects back from the side containers to the middle one.
 The robot should switch to the other task when the current container is empty.